revng/revng/docs/GeneratedIRReference.rst

 :GlobalVariable LinkRegister: reference to the CSV representing the link
                               register for this specific function call.
 If null, the return address is stored on the stack.
-:GlobalVariable ExternalFunction: reference to the global variable containing a
-                                  string of the name of the external (i.e., library) function that this function actually
-                                  calls.

 In our example we had a function call in the ``_start`` basic block: